 “In Montana, telemarketing is defined as using the phone to encourage consumers to purchase, rent or invest in goods, property or services.
 If you wish to stop receiving telemarketing calls, put your phone number on the National Do Not Call Registry.”

 For an up-to-date list of bonded telemarketers that are licensed with the Montana Secretary of State, and registered with the Montana Attorney General’s Office of Consumer Protection, please click here.

 You can reduce the number of unwanted sales (telemarketing) calls you receive by signing up on the National Do Not Call Registry, which is managed by the Federal Trade Commission (FTC).
 The National Do Not Call Registry is a list of phone numbers that telemarketers are not allowed to call.
 It is free to sign up:

-Telephone numbers on the Registry expire after five years.
+Telephone numbers on the Registry do not expire.
 Your number is only removed when it’s disconnected and reassigned, or if you ask for it to be removed.
-To remove your name from the Registry, call (888) 382-1222 and follow the instructions provided.
+To remove your name from the Registry, call 888-382-1222 and follow the instructions provided.

 For complete, detailed information, directly from the FTC, on how to register, what registration means for you, what calls are covered and more, click here.

 Most telemarketers should not call your number once it has been on the Registry for 31 days.
 If a telemarketer continues to call: FILE A COMPLAINT AGAINST THE TELEMARKETER WITH THE FEDERAL TRADE COMMISION.

 Who Can Still Call Me After I Sign Up?